Keyformer: KV Cache Reduction through Key Tokens Selection for Efficient Generative Inference

 In language modeling, the task involves estimating the probability of the next token based on preceding tokens $x_{1}, x_{2}, \ldots, x_{n}$.
 For generative Large Language Models (LLMs), the inference process unfolds in two phases: \setlist{nolistsep} \begin{enumerate}[leftmargin=*,noitemsep] \item \textbf{Prompt Processing Phase:} This phase helps input context undergo causal processing, enabling the model to generate keys and values for all tokens within the context.
 These key-value pairs are then stored in the \kv. \item \textbf{Token Generation Phase:} This phase sequentially and auto-regressively generates text.
 Each token is produced by passing through all layers of the generative model.
 Notably, the generation of the next token relies on the previously generated tokens and their order. \end{enumerate}

 To enhance inference efficiency, repeated and complex computations of Key ($\mathsf{K}$) and Value ($\mathsf{V}$) tensors across all layers are avoided by caching these tensors.
 This is referred to as the \kv.
-The \kv is sequentially populated during each token generation step, one key and value at a time, until the text generation process is completed.
+The \kv is sequentially populated during each token generation step~\cite{strati2024dejavu}, until the text generation process is completed.